 The Jeep Wrangler JK and TJ are the most popular models of Wrangler out on the road today.
 The years of TJ and JK production, are 1996-2006 and 2006-2018 respectively, making them the two most recent models of Wrangler besides the current JL line.
 As opposed to the differences between the YJ and TJ Wranglers, the differences between the TJ and the JK are a bit trickier to spot.
-Without many glaring tells, differentiating these two models from each other is a great way to flex your Jeep expertise.

 The JK continued the trend of improving comfort and safety while retaining the typical Jeep abilities.
 This pattern, in a sense, represents the general trajectory of Wrangler updates.
 They perform the same tasks all while aiming to keep the driver more comfortable and secure.
 While there was an Unlimited Wrangler on the TJ platform, the four-door style of Wrangler really began to take off with the JK-based Unlimited model.
 Most JKs sold are Unlimited JKs as their popularity has increased beyond the typical Jeep niche.